Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities: Experiment

 \subsection{Datasets}

-\textbf{AudioGrounding}: This dataset was proposed by Xu et al. \cite{xu2021text}, which is constructed based on the Audioset \cite{7952261} and AudioCaps \cite{kim-etal-2019-audiocaps} dataset for Automated Audio Captioning task.
-The AudioGrounding dataset contains 4,590 audios and 4994 sentence captions, resulting in 13,985 audio-query pairs in total.
-Following the same split settings \cite{xu2021text}, we split these pairs into three parts: 12373, 451, and 1161 for training, validating, and testing, respectively.
+\textbf{AudioGrounding}: This dataset was constructed based on the Audioset \cite{7952261} and AudioCaps \cite{kim-etal-2019-audiocaps} dataset for Automated Audio Captioning task by Xu et al. \cite{xu2021text}.
+The AudioGrounding dataset contains 4,590 audios and 4994 sentence captions, resulting in total 13,985 audio-query pairs.
+Following the same split settings \cite{xu2021text}, we split these 13,985 pairs into three separate parts: 12373, 451, and 1161 for training, validating, and testing to verify the CGI model for the TAG task.